 This course is intended for architecture students to review and solidify the math and physics background needed to gain a good understanding of the required structural courses.
 Topics covered are designed to augment the fall Structural Analysis course and prepare students for easier learning in the upcoming spring's Wood Structures course.
 Problem sets, hands-on activities, and lectures will be tailored to the students' interests and review needs for better comprehension in future structures courses.
 Open to Graduate and Undergraduate Students

 The seminar is grounded in the idea that the poetic and material imagination, inherent to the arts, affords us unique means of engaging the world and making a contribution.
 A series of discussions focus on the mechanisms and instruments of capital exchange including debt, equity, and compound interest, incorporation, and insurance.
 We explore the ontological impact of these instruments on our perception of time and space as well as the broader social issues of the capital markets as modes of resource distribution.
 Discussions cover a large arc including: .
 Focus on words: exploring the links between language, individual agency, and collective judgment. .
 Focus on Space: examining many forms of exchange that occur between our spaces; the capacity of our interior thoughts to construct literate spaces; and spaces of participation inseparable from our memory and imagination. .
 Focus on links between: time, promises, words, space, empathy, ethics, and the creative disciplines and their social contracts.
 Ultimately, the course explores the precisions of the poetic/material imagination as the most pragmatic means to address our social and political lives.
-Open to Junior and Above
+Open to Graduate students

 This course will develop one's ability to critically read and understand architecture through formal, geometric, tectonic and spatial analytic processes.
 Analysis acts as an intermediary between observation, expression, and understanding, offering deep insights into works of architecture.
 The course builds upon the processes introduced in Architectural Projection.
 Through various conceptual and representational frameworks, the issues of mapping-layers.
 Point of view, scale, morphology, topography and tectonics will be explored as part of a larger creative process, embracing visual imagination, communication and critique.
 Estimated Material Cost: $50.00 Major requirement; ARCH majors only Registration by Architecture department, course not available via web registration

 This seminar addresses ideas, theories, and practices relating to computation in architecture and design.
 The course begins with the roots of computation long before the "personal computer" was conceived.
 The emphasis then shifts toward the present and a study of the canonical written contributions by design computation theorists and researchers (Knight, McCullough, Mitchell, Negroponte, Stiny, and others) as well related architectural, artistic, philosophical, and epistemological positions (Dewey, Evans, Klee, Lynn, Petherbridge, Schon, and others).
 In addition to reading and writing, the course is peppered with computational instruction so that students can confront and explore computation as makers as well as theorists.
 The seminar oscillates between reading/writing one week, then projecting the following week.
 Reading/writing weeks task students with a close reading of two texts and the composition of a written, critical, and analytic response.
 Project weeks follow, and call upon students to conceive, execute, and document a related experiment, prototype, or work of art.
-Open to Junior and above Major elective,open to non-majors and Brown by permission
+Open to Junior and above Major elective,open to non-majors and Brown students by permission

 This course reviews the fundamentals of concrete and masonry in architecture with a focus on materials, structural analysis and design.
 The analysis and design includes concrete structures, reinforced and pre-stressed concrete members, concrete foundations and reinforced masonry.
 The student will proportion concrete and masonry structures using ultimate strength design.
 The longer class time on Tuesday allows students to design, make a concrete mix and create a concrete object.
 By the end of the course, the students will be able to design and detail simple concrete and masonry systems such as footings, basement walls, beams and slabs; proportion these systems to resist the moment and shear demands determined through structural analysis; develop an understanding of proper detailing of architectural concrete and masonry veneers by understanding thermal movements, waterproofing, and construction techniques.
 Major requirement; ARCH majors only Registration by Architecture department.
 Course not available via web registration.